lindes/vrptools/README.md

 system, but you can run `file -M magic foo.cine` and it will give some info.
-Probably still needs more content there, and probably also needs to have some of it removed (or migrated to 'magic.verbose' or something), as the content is really long at the moment.
+Probably still needs more content there, and probably also needs to have some of it removed (or migrated to 'magic.verbose' or something), as the output is really verbose at the moment.

 Technical Docs:
 ---------------